itmat/pade/doc/getting_started.rst

 Prerequisites
 -------------

-PaGE requires a number of libraries that aren't built in to Python:
+Pade requires a number of libraries that aren't built in to Python:

 * jinja2
 * matplotlib